k0pernicus/gowyn/README.md

 Ex: `brew install libgit2 cmake pkg-config`

 ### TODO List
+* Verify when adding the git object if it exists in the configuration file
 *	Add a structure as the git repository in the configuration file
 *	Remove the repo in the group when removing a repo from the config file
 *	Get the status of a group ONLY